 Little ones will love starting the day at Hollywood & Vine for a fun buffet style breakfast featuring tons of favorite Disney Junior characters like Doc McStuffins, Roadster Racer Goofy, Sofia the First, and the newest addition, Vampirina.
 Buffet stations include breakfast meats and potatoes, pancakes and waffles, fresh baked pastries, made to order omelets, and seasonal fresh fruit.

-Woody’s Lunch Box, the all-new quick service restaurant that opened in Toy Story Land this summer, serves up all kinds of breakfast treats!
+Woody’s Lunch Box in Toy Story Land serves up all kinds of breakfast treats!
 Choose a hearty meal like a breakfast bowl filled with potato barrels covered in smoked brisket gravy with scrambled eggs and grilled onions or a smoked turkey breakfast sandwich with thick sliced turkey breast, melted swiss cheese and scrambled eggs on grilled sourdough bread.
 Guests with a sweet tooth can opt for a s’mores french toast sandwich, made of custard soaked brioche bread stuffed with marshmallow and chocolate ganache with graham cracker crumbs on top.
 Lighter fare includes a banana split yogurt parfait with pineapple, strawberries, and banana between layers of vanilla yogurt and honey topped with dark chocolate chips and granola.
 You can also try one of two different Lunch Box Tarts, only sold at Woody’s Lunch Box.
 One pastry is filled with raspberry marmalade and topped with strawberry fondant and edible pearls, and the other is has a chocolate hazelnut filling, topped with maple fondant and candied bacon.
 Most breakfast entrees can be ordered in a smaller portion from the Kids’ Menu.

 For a quick cup of coffee on the go, hit the Trolley Car Cafe for all your Starbucks favorites, including coffee, espresso, tea, smoothies, frappuchinos, and seasonal items.